 - 1. If the problem is with an individual student or faculty member, the student should first attempt, if at all possible, to resolve the complaint directly with that person. - 2.
 If for some reason the student cannot approach that person with the issue or the problem cannot be resolved in this manner, he or she should contact his or her Advisor in the Psychology Department and/or the DCT.
-If the student requests, confidentiality regarding the issue will be guaranteed by the Advisor or DCT.
-This means that, within legal and ethical limits, no information will be released to anyone else regarding the problem without the student's expressed permission. - 3.
-If the above steps are not satisfactory in resolving the problem, the issue can be taken to the Psychology Chairperson.
-If requested, confidentiality will be maintained.
+If the student requests, confidentiality regarding the issue will be maintained by the Advisor or DCT.
+This means that, to the extent permitted by law and possible within legal and ethical limits, no information will be released to anyone else regarding the problem without the student's expressed permission.
+(Example exceptions may include, but are not limited to, violations of university or departmental policies, reports of sexual misconduct [as required by Title IX], child abuse, or being a danger to oneself or others.)